1C0D/Multijoin-AddonBlender/README.md

     it will subdivide the second edge with same amount of vertices and bridge

 * default join
     the join usually on J

-N.B: for coders this addon registers a key and modifies another one
-and then inverse the process when unregistering.

 ![](gif.gif)